Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/69-thunderbolt-ME.md

 1. After disconnecting the external headset from the 3.5 mm jack, a headset entry in `lsusb` command output should disappear.

-## UTC015.002 USB Type-C docking station audio recognition (Windows)
+## TMD015.002 USB Type-C docking station audio recognition with ME disabled(Windows)

 **Test description**